green-fox-academy/Eszkis/Project/Exam.md

 ## Endpoint
 ### params

+Usualy used for search.
+Dinamicly change with every search.

 ### header

+- req egy része, tartalmazhat információt<br/>
+- csomag címzése, minden más adat a requesttel kapcsolatban<br/>
+- content-type, status code, token, <br/>
+- Specifys some informations and rules about the data e.g.:Host, Accept-language,Accept<br/>
+- Optional to add header in http<br/>
+- Key-value pairs<br/>
+-  form depends if its request or response<br/>

 ### body

+- req része, abban van az payload maga, amit küldünk
+- Optional to add body to http
+- It contains every other/plus information about the data

 ### request / response

+- request contains the detail what we want to ask from the server, browser sends it to the server,
+- http method:
+- URL
+- protocol verziója, 1.1, 2.1

 ### status (200, 404)

+- httpstatusdogs.com
+- 200 - successful
+- 404- not found, client side problem
+- 500 - server side error

 ### API

 API and Web service serve as a means of communication.
 The only difference is that a Web service facilitates interaction between two machines over a network.
 An API acts as an interface between two different applications so that they can communicate with each other.
 An API is a method by which the third-party vendors can write programs that interface easily with other programs.